 Annual dues of only $20 per photographer are payable each year in September.

-The club now takes online payments.
-Click here to pay your membership dues online.
+The club takes online payments.
+Click here to pay or renew your membership dues online.

 There are lots of advantages to joining a photography club!